 Sometimes you can feel an immense inner peace just by looking at a picture.

-Before I visited Meteora I had seen many breathtaking images of this mythic place that made me feel a vast serenity all through me; but I never expected the feelings that I would experience when I set foot on its spiritual soil.
+Before I visited Meteora I had seen many breathtaking images of this mythical place that made me feel a vast serenity all through; but I never expected the experience I had when I set foot on this spiritual soil.

 After the route through the plains of Thessaly, I saw the extraordinary towering gray-black rocks of Meteora standing imposingly in the mist.
 The word “Meteora” literally means “hovering in the air” and this is how it seems.
-My first thought was that this place looks like cinematographic sceneries of Game of Thrones or The Lord of the Rings.
-I imagined the vertical cliffs like mythical creatures that spells have been thrown over them to rise there inaccessibility over the centuries.
+My first thought was this place looks like cinematographic sceneries in Game of Thrones or The Lord of the Rings.
+I imagined the vertical cliffs like mythical creatures where spells have been thrown over them to rise their inaccessibility over the centuries.

-Some of these immense rocks are decorated with historical monasteries, included in the World Heritage List of Unesco.
-These days, from an initial estimated number of 24, only 7 made it through the centuries, 6 of which are open to the public (San Nicolaos Anapafsas, Great Meteoron, Varlaam, Roussanou, Holy Trinity and St. Stephen).
+Some of these immense rocks feature historical monasteries, which are included in the World Heritage List of Unesco.
+These days, from an initial estimated number of 24, only 7 have made it through the centuries, 6 of which are open to the public (Saint Nicolaos Anapafsas, Great Meteoron, Varlaam, Roussanou, Holy Trinity and Saint Stephen).
 It is the largest monastic city of the country after Mount Athos, a holy place for all Christians around the world.

 The area of Meteora was originally settled by monks who lived in caves within the rocks during the 11th Century.
 Once united, between the 14th and 16th century they were carrying construction material to the top of the rocks using ropes, nets and baskets with an excess of determination (this was also how the monasteries were reached until the nineteen twenties).
 They managed to create these great monasteries under these adverse conditions that make them seem more like a miracle, like God’ s will.

 I climbed about 140 steps to reach the monasteries and to enjoy the exquisite landscape, God’s kingdom, nature in all its splendor.
-This magical moment when time stops, you have the feeling that in such harmony and peace you can achieve anything!
+This magical moment when time stops and you have a sense that in such harmony and peace you can achieve anything!